typedb/typedb-docs/10-query/01-match-clause.md

 [tab:end]
 </div>

-The example above, for every employment, assigns the instance of the employment (relationship) type to the variable `$emp`, the instance of the employer company (entity) type to the variable `$x` and the instance of the employee person (entity) type to the variable `$y`.
+The example above, for every employment, assigns the instance of the employment (relationship) type to the variable `$emp`, the instance of the employer organisation (entity) type to the variable `$x` and the instance of the employee person (entity) type to the variable `$y`.

 #### Instances of a relationship with particular attributes
 To only match the instances of relationships that own a specific attribute, we use the `has` keyword followed by the attribute's label and a variable.